Drink in moderation. Pace yourself carefully – no more than one drink per hour. Drinking excessively, to get drunk, is very dangerous.

 What is binge drinking?

-While only 60% of South Africans drink alcohol – higher than the worldwide average of 52% – the level of alcohol consumed amounts to each citizen drinking between ten and 12.4 litres of pure alcohol a year.
+While only 60% of South Africans drink alcohol – a number which is 52% higher than the worldwide average – the level of alcohol consumed amounts to each citizen drinking between ten and 12.4 litres of pure alcohol a year.
 Worldwide consumption is, on average, 6.2 litres.

 Alcohol is estimated to cost South Africa R37.9 billion annually.
 This includes costs around health care, crime and social welfare, alcohol treatment and prevention and road traffic accidents.
-And this does not include intangible costs such as premature morbidity, morality and absenteeism from world.
+This figure does not include intangible costs such as premature morbidity, the ripple effect lowered morality can have on communities and absenteeism from work.

 Why is binge drinking riskier than drinking normally?